 What is the Leeds Children's Mayor programme?

-Every year, Year 6 pupils in primary schools are invited to enter the Leeds Children’s Mayor programme.
-They must write a short manifesto saying how they would improve Leeds if they were the Children’s Mayor.
+Every year, year six pupils in primary schools are invited to enter the Leeds Children’s Mayor programme.
+Pupils write a short manifesto saying how they would improve Leeds if they were the Children’s Mayor.
 The manifesto must be based on one of the 12 Wishes for a more child friendly Leeds.

 For more information about the project and how to get involved please email email@example.com